 Next step is a new Suzuki petcock ($150 on line) which I install in the spring of 2015.
-Run of gas on a test ride and have to beg a ride to a gas station and find a liter drink bottle to be able to ride back home.
+Runs out of gas on a test ride and have to beg a ride to a gas station and find a liter drink bottle to be able to ride home.

 To Top of Main Page